 Every year on 21 June, Paris celebrates the summer solstice in the most Parisian way possible: by filling the streets with music.
 Created in 1982 on the initiative of Jack Lang, the Fête de la Musique turns the whole city into a free festival open to everyone — from jazz cellars to cathedral forecourts, from Pigalle bars to museum courtyards.
 In 2026, the event falls on Sunday 21 June, with entertainment expected from late afternoon until deep into the night.

-From the Hôtel R de Paris, the 9th arrondissement is one of the best starting points for the evening: nearly all of the neighbourhood’s key spots can be reached on foot, with no transport needed.
+From the Hôtel R de Paris, the 9th arrondissement is one of the best starting points for the evening: nearly all of the venues mentioned below can be reached on foot, with no transport needed.

 • Place Pigalle — the 9th arrondissement's epicentre for Fête de la Musique.
 Every year the square erupts into a lively open-air party with concerts and DJ sets, creating an electric atmosphere from late afternoon through to the early morning.